BrunoBoehm/code-notes/SQL_ORM_ActiveRecord.md

 ##### Manipulating existing tables
 Let's add a gender column to our artists table.
 Remember that ActiveRecord keeps track of what migrations we've already run, so adding it to our 01_create_artists.rb won't work because it won't get executed when we run our migrations again, unless we drop our entire table before rerunning the migration.
 But that isn't best practices, especially with a production database.

 To make this change we're going to need a new migration, which we'll call `02_add_gender_to_artists.rb`.
+By convention, the `class` name should match the part of the file name after the number.
 ```ruby
 # db/migrate/02_add_gender_to_artists.rb